-It is easy for me to talk about traditional Italian cuisine.
-Traditional cuisine of the Croatian coast is heavily influenced by Italian cuisine.
+It is easy for me to talk about traditional Italian cuisine and food from Italy.
+The traditional cuisine of the Croatian coast is heavily influenced by Italian cuisine.
 Many of the dishes I have listed here are traditionally eaten in the coastal part of Croatia, called Dalmatia, too.
-The best gnocchi I have eaten ever in my life were the gnocchi made by my late grandmother in Croatia.
+The best gnocchi dumplings I have eaten ever in my life were the gnocchi made by my late grandmother in Croatia.
 Luckily I keep her gnocchi recipe!

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 67 Most popular traditional foods in Italy